[Agenda] Migrants, Romania, and dirty banks on EU's mind This WEEK

 Transport ministers, on Monday, also aim to discuss EU commission president Jean-Claude Juncker's magical idea to end seasonal time changes in Europe.

-That is a snapshot of the state of the union when Juncker gives a speech to the French parliament and meets French leader Emmanuel Macron in Paris on Tuesday.
+That is a snapshot of the union, as Juncker prepares to gives a speech to the French parliament and to meet French leader Emmanuel Macron in Paris on Tuesday.

 But Europe also faces challenges in the international area, with Nato foreign ministers to meet in Brussels on Monday and Tuesday after Russia brushed with full scale war with Ukraine in a naval incident last week.